Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Data

 \section{Data}

-In this section we discuss the characteristics and pre-processing of two distinguished and well-recognized datasets: the UNSW-NB15 \cite{UNSW} and CIC-IoT23 \cite{CICIOT}.
+In this section, we discuss the characteristics and pre-processing of two distinguished and well-recognized datasets: UNSW-NB15 \cite{UNSW} and CIC-IoT23 \cite{CICIOT}.
 These two datasets were chosen due to their comprehensive nature and relevance in the field of cybersecurity, particularly in the context of network intrusion detection and IoT security.
+Both datasets are available from their official websites, and the pre-processing steps outlined below allow for full reproducibility.